contactjavas/ionic-autocomplete/README.md

 ### Searchbar Options ###

-* Ionic4-auto-complete supports the regular Ionic's Searchbar properties, which are set to their default values as specified in the [docs](https://ionicframework.com/docs/api/searchbar#properties).
+* ionic-autocomplete supports the regular Ionic's Searchbar properties, which are set to their default values as specified in the [docs](https://ionicframework.com/docs/api/searchbar#properties).

 * You can override these default values by adding the `[options]` attribute to the `<ion-auto-complete>` tag, for instance: